Lukas Gage

-Lukas Gage is an American actor.
-He has appeared in American Vandal, The White Lotus, You, and Euphoria.
+Lukas Gage (born May 28, 1995) is an American actor.
+He appeared in the television series American Vandal (2017), Euphoria (2019), The White Lotus (2021), You (2023), and Fargo (2023), as well as the films Smile 2 (2024) and Companion (2025).

-Biography
+Early life

-Gage was born in San Diego, California and raised in Encinitas, California.
+Gage was born on May 28, 1995, in San Diego, California, and raised in Encinitas, California.
 He went to film camp every summer and acted in plays and commercials.
 He attended San Dieguito Academy in Encinitas.

+Career

 In November 2020, Gage posted a clip of an audition on Zoom during which director Tristram Shapeero could be heard criticizing Gage's apartment, unaware that his microphone was not muted.
 Gage received messages of support from others in the film industry.
 Although he did not get the job, the rejection allowed him to accept a part on the HBO miniseries The White Lotus.

+Gage published his memoir I Wrote This for Attention in October 2025, thus making his writing debut.

+Personal life

+Gage is gay.
+Hairstylist Chris Appleton confirmed his relationship with Gage on The Drew Barrymore Show in March 2023, and early the following month the pair became engaged.
+Nineteen days later, Appleton and Gage were married.
+On November 13, 2023, Appleton filed for divorce from Gage, citing irreconcilable differences.
+In June 2024, the divorce was settled.

+Gage revealed in his memoir that he has been diagnosed with borderline personality disorder.